 1. Tenting!
 You have the option of bringing your own tent and setting up your home for the week in some of the gorgeous camp sites at Camp Fircom.
-By bringing your own tent you save $20 off the total cost of camp.
 There are communal washrooms for tenters and cabin sleepers.

 2. Canvas Tents - Camp Fircom provides 4 large Canvas tents.
 These can be shared by 3-4 people and mattresses are provided - all you need to bring is your own sleeping bag and pillow.
 This option is available at no extra cost.

-5. Craigcroft – there is a choice of shared or single rooms (limited) in Craigcroft.
+4. Craigcroft – there is a choice of shared or single rooms (limited) in Craigcroft.
 Craigcroft is a 2 storey dorm-style residence with 12 rooms and a large common room.
+We will have 4 double rooms and 8 single rooms.
 There are two bathrooms with additional washrooms located in the dining hall which is right next door.
 You can bring your own bedding or you can pay an extra $20 to have it supplied for you.
 There is an additional cost to stay in Craigcroft of $75 for a double room and $150 for a single room.

 FOOD at Fircom!